Code-Institute-Submissions/VKirijanova-Food-Quiz_MayResub/README.md

 - Feedback has been asked from friends, who interacted with the live project manually.
 Clear instruction of the game, easy to use, questions changing very smooth.

 ## Testing user stories ##
-1. As a user, I would like to see clear instruction of the quiz.
+1. As a user, I would like to see clear instruction for the quiz.

-    First page is very clear of how to use game.
-The user can see note in the botton that there is only one possible answer.
-As soon as start botton will be pressed, game will start.
+    First page is very clear about how to use the game.
+The user can see a note in the bottom that there is only one possible answer.
+As soon as start button will be pressed, the game will start.

 2. As a user, I would like to know if my answer is right.

-    The user will see green color button if the answer will be right, otherwise button will turn red.
+    The user will see green colour button if the answer will be right, otherwise the button will turn red.

-3. As a user, I would like to see my results in the end of quiz.
+3. As a user, I would like to see my results at the end of the quiz.

-    The user will see results of the game as soon as he finish answering 10 questions.
+    The user will see results of the game as soon as he finishes answering 10 questions.

 4. As a user, I would like to be able to try again.

-    The user have try again button, which will direct him to begining of the game.
+    The user have to try again button, which will direct him to beginning of the game.

 ### Issues ###
 Wrong import link been copied in css file, spotted only during css validation